openHPI/codeoceanR/README.md

 #### procedure

-*(for each quiz)*
+*(for each exercise)*

-prepare quiz:
+prepare exercise:

 - through OpenHPI, go to the CodeOcean exercise
 - download it to a good location on your PC
 - close the CodeOcean browser tab
 - run (in R / Rstudio) `codeoceanR::rt_create_task()`
-- confirm to have closed the tab & select the quiz file (if not given as argument `zipfile`, see below)
+- confirm to have closed the tab & select the exercise file (if not given as argument `zipfile`, see below)

-take quiz:
+take exercise:

 - work on task 1
 - save & source the script with `CTRL + SHIFT + S`, this will run `codeoceanR::rt_score()`